edneuro/eeg-dot-digit-analysis/README.md

 #### 3. Create Config.txt
     1. Create a .txt file in /bash/preproc/ containing all the paths to the config files you made from step 2
+    2. Must be stored in same location as submit_clean_data.job.sh

 The data are cleaned using the SENSI short epoch preprocessing pipeline<sup>1</sup>.
 In the folder `/bash/preproc/configs`, there are a series of `.m` files that configure the preprocessing pipeline for each participant.
 The paths to these files are listed in the file `/bash/preproc/configs.txt`, which you will have to update to reflect your directory structure.
 Once you have updated these paths, you are ready to run the preprocessing pipeline.